 This incident prompted researchers to look into how often something like this occurs.
 They set processes in place to track people entering hospital emergency rooms after ingesting grill

 brush bristles.
-Their initial report suggested that there may be as many as 130 cases per year in the United States.
+Their initial report suggested there may be as many as 130 cases per year in the United States.

 To the Consumer

 Some manufacturers sell brushes with replaceable heads.
-It sounds like a workable idea but finding these replacement parts isn’t always easy.
+It sounds like a workable idea, but finding these replacement parts isn’t always easy.
 After all, do you remember where you bought your grill brush?
 Do you know what brand it is?
 Could you find a replacement head if you need one?
 Are you motivated to look it up online and order a new brush head?

 To the Manufacturer

 Many of you have had input on the government’s grill brush recommendations.
 Others of you have simply ignored the problem.
 Either way, there has been no solution.
-I know that no trade organization cares enough to act and that most companies look the other way because they believe that 130 cases are not worth the consideration.
+I know that no trade organization cares enough to act and that most companies look the other way because they believe 130 cases are not worth the consideration.
 They are missing the point.

 Every spring, a news story surfaces with a title such as “Backyard BBQ Ends in the Emergency Room.”
 This story will appear in print, online, or on the nightly news.
 Guess what?
-There really is such a thing as bad press.
+There is such a thing as bad press.
 It hurts the industry, and it makes manufacturers and retailers appear not to care.
 By doing this, you are placing the onus on the consumer.
 You are blaming the victim, and you know it.

 And yet, the answer is right in front of you.
 Consider my friend Brad Barrett.
-He is the man behind GrillGrate, a company that has revolutionized grilling over the past decade.
+He is the person behind GrillGrate, a company that has revolutionized grilling over the past decade.
 He has retrofitted many grills and smokers, making them work more efficiently.
 If you look at the GrillGrate list of grill cleaning accessories, you will not find a wire bristle.
 Now it is your turn.